iifl-logo

 What Is BSDA - Basic Service Demat Account?

 The concept of Basic Services Demat Account (BSDA) was introduced by SEBI in 2012.
 The idea was to reduce the burden of demat charges on investors with a small portfolios below a threshold of Rs2 lakhs.
 Demat accounts entail a plethora of charges.
 SEBI has already barred account opening charges and charges for credits to the demat account.
-But there are other charges that are implicit in a demat account and they can be enumerated as under:
+But there are other charges that are implicit in a demat account and they can be enumerated as follows:

 • Annual maintenance charges (AMC); normally Rs600-800 per year